How to Invest in Property: A Blueprint for Achieving Long-Term Success

 Why Location Matters

-Location, location, location is an often-said phrase in property.
+Location, location, location is an often-said phrase in real estate.

-Good locations for property investment – locations that generate good rental returns and have good potential for capital gains – are normally:
+Good locations for property investment, are locations that generate good rental returns and have good potential for capital gains.
+These are normally areas that include:

 - Locations with good transport, with road, rail and bus links.